 Our Story

-In the summer of 1996, Founder Dalton Potter started a string shop dedicated to the notion that you could succeed in life by helping others succeed.
-By providing professional luthier services at an affordable cost and making beautiful instruments accessible, we could bring the gift of music into the home of every child.
+In the summer of 1996, founder Dalton Potter opened a string shop rooted in a simple but powerful belief: you can succeed in life by helping others succeed.
+By offering professional luthier services at an affordable price and making beautiful instruments accessible, Dalton aimed to bring the gift of music into every home.

-In 2015 we moved from Bethesda to our permanent home in Takoma Park, a historic mansion designed by Stanford White in 1890 for a notable Washington family.
+In 2015, we relocated from Bethesda to our permanent home: a historic Takoma Park mansion designed in 1890 by renowned architect Stanford White for a prominent Washington family.

 L. Dalton Potter